 Segmentation bases in marketing

 A segmentation base is a specific way of categorizing or grouping people that has been proven to lead to greater responsiveness to marketing efforts.
 It's an extremely useful but often overlooked aspect of an effective global marketing strategy.
-Many companies ignore segmentation and risk losing huge returns on their marketing campaigns.
+Many companies ignore market segmentation and risk losing huge returns on their marketing campaigns.

-Understanding segmentation bases helps your company develop campaigns that connect to customers and generate results.
+Working with segmentation bases helps your company develop campaigns that connect to customers and generate results.
 You become better positioned to create campaigns that outperform your competitors.

 To achieve this, you need a solid understanding of the different types of market segmentation and why each is useful for improving your marketing results.